DC has always been home, as my family has been rooted here since the 1960s, though I was not born here.

 I have committed my life to fighting against educational inequity and improving schools serving underserved areas because my brother and countless students in schools I visit daily serve as a reminder that a poor education can drastically diminish the opportunity one would otherwise have to pursue the college and career of their choice.
 This work is real for me.

 While I stand ready to help change outcomes and the story often told about DC's students, the narrative of underachievement that has unfairly followed some of our students, namely black and brown children, is not unique to D.C.
 As a Teach For America corp member and award-winning 7th grade math teacher in New Orleans, LA, post-Katrina, I saw the same narrative play out.
-Despite the many naysayers that counted out my students, they showed signifiant gains year after year because of my focus on improving my practice as their teacher, structures in our school, and collaboration between my class, our school, and their families.
+Despite the many naysayers that doubted my students, they showed signifiant gains year after year because of my focus on improving my practice as their teacher, structures in our school, and collaboration between my class, our school, and their families.

 After the classroom, I pursued and earned my Masters in Education Leadership and Politics from Columbia University, Teachers College, and have since served as senior director of school support with The Achievement Network, which helps schools in D.C. boost student learning through an integrated system of tools, training, and support.
 In addition to my work with the Achievement Network, I founded and serve as principal consultant with Accelerate Educational Consulting, which supports schools, districts, educational organizations, and state agencies across the country in improving instruction and student learning.